sarquis88/esp32_freertos/README.md

     * Sense animals acceleration
     * Store measurements in NVS (Non-Volatile-Storage)
     * Send data through WiFi when storage is full
-    * The priors but paying attention to the power management
+    * The priors but paying attention on the power management

 ### Flashing the proyect to ESP32
 Clone the repository and go to the proyect folder, then